Crassula ovata 'Pink Beauty'

-Propagating is achieved with leaf or stem cuttings, which are placed into a soil mix, then wait until they show some growth.
+Propagating is achieved with leaf or stem cuttings placed into a soil mix and then waiting until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.

 Crassula ovata 'Pink Beauty' is a cultivar of Crassula ovata.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.